 To establish a strong online presence, you need to develop a high-quality website.
 We have covered what website quality is and the factors that affect the quality of your website.
 Now we will learn about website quality audits.
 The word audit means an inspection.
 Hence, website quality audit means analysis or inspection of the quality of your website.

-If you are worried about your site not generating enough organic traffic, then you may have to conduct a website audit.
+If you are worried about your site not generating enough organic traffic, then you may have to conduct a website audit and a competitive analysis.
 This audit will determine the drawbacks and problems of your website.
 Whether it is your structure, content, or even functionality, you will be able to find out the pain points through an audit.

 Not only that, but you will also be able to determine the areas that have the potential to provide you with better opportunities.
 The kind of results that you will derive from the website quality audit will depend on the size of your organization.